Security & Privacy

 Typically, CODEX processes:

 We do not sell user data.
-We do not run ad tracking on CODEX.
+CODEX does not run ad tracking, Google Analytics, or similar third-party marketing telemetry.

 Data sharing and third parties